-THERE WAS ONCE a king or rajah named Vicram Maharajah, and he had a vizier or prime minister named Butti.
-Both Vicram Maharajah and Butti were left orphans when very young, and ever since their parents’ deaths they had lived together, were educated together and loved each other tenderly – like brothers.
+THERE WAS ONCE a King or Rajah named Vicram Maharajah, and he had a vizier or prime minister named Butti.
+Both Vicram Maharajah and Butti were orphans when very young.
+Ever since their parents' deaths they had lived together, were educated together, and loved each other tenderly, like brothers.

-Both were good and kind – no poor man coming to the rajah was ever known to have been sent away disappointed, for it was his delight to give food and clothes to those in need.
+Both were good and kind - no poor man coming to the Rajah was ever known to have been sent away disappointed, for it was his delight to give food and clothes to those in need.
 Indeed, Vicram Maharajah was the spur of every noble work.
-Still, there were times when the king was too apt to let his imagination run away with his reason, and at those times the vizier, by offering careful judgment and discretion, provided the curb to every rash or impractical impulse.
+Still, there were times when the Rajah was too apt to let his imagination run away with his reason.
+At those times the vizier, by offering careful judgment and discretion, provided the curb to every rash or impractical impulse.
 Under their united rule, the kingdom greatly prospered.

 Early each morning the pomegranate tree would gently bend its branches to the ground, the fruit would open, and Anar Ranee and her attendants would creep out to play under the shadow of the cool tree until evening.
 And each night the tree again bent down to allow them to climb into their tiny, snug bedrooms.

-Many princes wished to marry Anar Ranee for she was said to be the fairest lady on earth – her hair was as black as a raven’s wing, her eyes like the eyes of a gazelle, her teeth two rows of exquisite pearls, and her cheeks the color of the rosy pomegranate.
-But her father and mother had caused her garden to be hedged around with seven hedges made of bayonets so that none could go in or out, and they had published a decree that none could marry her but he who could enter the garden and gain entry to the three pomegranates, in which she and her two maids slept.
+Many princes wished to marry Anar Ranee for she was said to be the most beautiful lady on earth.
+Her hair was black as a raven's wing, her eyes like the eyes of a gazelle, her teeth two rows of exquisite pearls, and her cheeks the color of the rosy pomegranate.
+But her father and mother had caused her garden to be hedged around with seven hedges made of bayonets so that none could go in or out.
+They had published a decree that none could marry her but he who could enter the garden and find the three pomegranates in which she and her two maids slept.
 To do this, kings, princes, and nobles innumerable had striven, but striven in vain.

-Some never got past the first sharp hedge of bayonets; others, more fortunate, surmounted the second hedge, the third, or the fourth, or fifth, or even the sixth, but there they perished miserably, being unable to climb the seventh.
-None had ever succeeded in entering the garden.
+Some never got past the first sharp hedge of bayonets; others, more fortunate, surmounted the second hedge, the third, or the fourth, or fifth, or even the sixth, but there none could climb the seventh, much less enter the garden.

-Now in the palace of Vicram Maharajah there lived an old wizard, as powerful as he was wise, who much loved the king and his vizier.
-One day he said to Vicram Maharajah, “Sire, I have given you much wisdom in our years together.
-Now as a parting gift, since I can tell my days are coming to an end, ask of me what you will and it shall be yours – riches, power, beauty, long life, health, happiness – choose what you will have.”
+Now in the palace of Vicram Maharajah there lived an old wizard, as powerful as he was wise, who much loved the Rajah and his vizier.
+One day the wizard said to Vicram Maharajah, "Sire, I have given you much wisdom in our years together.
+Now as a parting gift, since I can tell my days are coming to an end, ask of me what you will and it shall be yours.
+Riches, power, beauty, long life, health, happiness - choose what you will have."

 When Vicram Maharajah returned to the palace, he consulted his vizier and friend Butti as to what he should ask for.
 "I have more than enough riches," he said, "and as king, I have enough power.
 For the rest of it I'd just as soon take my chances with other men, which makes me at a loss to know what to choose."

-Butti said, “Is there any supernatural power you desire at all?
-If so, ask for that.”
+Butti said, "Is there any supernatural power you desire at all?
+If so, you could ask for that."

-“Then,” said the vizier, “ask the wizard to give you the power.”
+"Then," said the vizier, "ask the wizard to give you that power."